 Configure Laravel Sanctum for SPA authentication and API Tokens

-Laravel Sanctum is a package for the authentication of single page applications (SPAs) and mobile applications that we can use to protect the Rest API through required authentication; Laravel Sanctum and simple token-based APIs; remember that it is not as direct as adding a session, and this is because a Rest API is recommended to be stateless and this is where Laravel Sanctum comes into play.
-Allows each user of your application to generate multiple API tokens for their account.
-Laravel Sanctum provides a lightweight authentication system for SPAs and simple APIs
+Laravel Sanctum is a package for authenticating single-page applications (SPAs) and mobile applications that we can use to protect the Rest API through required authentication; Laravel Sanctum and simple token-based APIs; remember that it is not as direct as adding a session, and this is because a Rest API is recommended to be stateless and this is where Laravel Sanctum comes into play.
+It allows each user of your application to generate multiple API tokens for their account.
+Laravel Sanctum provides a lightweight authentication system for SPAs and simple APIs.

-Using Laravel Santum we ensure that only authenticated users can access the routes that require it.
+Using Laravel Sanctum we ensure that only authenticated users can access the routes that require it.

-The idea behind Sanctum is to protect the APIs of Laravel applications through authentication and access tokens.
-Doing so ensures that only authenticated and authorized requests are allowed, which in turn ensures the integrity of the application and the data involved.
+The idea behind Sanctum is to protect Laravel application APIs through authentication and access tokens.
+By doing so, it ensures that only authenticated and authorized requests are allowed, which in turn ensures the integrity of the application and the data involved.
 I hope this has helped you understand a bit more about the theory behind Laravel Sanctum.

-This is useful when we have a SPA page and want to add authentication to protect a Rest API and access the user; this option is based on a scheme between session authentication and cookies that we have to configure; that is, it is the simpler of the two:
+This is useful when we have an SPA page and you want to add authentication to protect a Rest API and access the user; this option is based on a scheme between session authentication and cookies that we have to configure; it is worth saying that it is the simplest of the two:

 At the kernel level, we have to enable the cookie and session service for Sanctum: